The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 The Mindaroo Foundation and the Forrest family have pledged $70 million to their Fire Fund.
 This initiative will provide immediate assistance, helping rebuilding devastated communities and to developing Australia's long-term resistance to natural disasters.

-In addition to this contribution, the Fortescue family is fundraising for the Australian Red Cross’ Disaster Relief and Recovery Fund, with Andrew and Nicola Forrest committing to match every dollar donated with two dollars to the Minderoo Foundation Fire Fund.
+The Fortescue family is fundraising for the Australian Red Cross’ Disaster Relief and Recovery Fund, with Andrew and Nicola Forrest committing to match every dollar donated with two dollars to the Minderoo Foundation Fire Fund.

 Fortescue will also support the Minderoo Foundation’s response to the bushfires by seconding team members with specialist skills and supporting employees who are willing to volunteer with relief and recovery efforts for impacted communities.